mimlowe/bodyport-ecg/README.md

 ### User Sessions & File Upload Destinations

 The application uses sessions to associate the user with their uploaded file.
+This allows the application to store the uploaded file in a directory specific to the user which minimizes the risk of file collisions.

 On the frontend, the user enters a username along with the ECG file upload.
 The username is stored as a session variable, which can then be utilized by the `compress` and `download` endpoints to find the user's file.

 ECG files are stored in the `/uploads` directory, which will contain a subdirectory for each user.
 The application will check if these directories exist and create them if they don't.